Interstate 495 (Massachusetts): Route description

 I-495 begins as the direct continuation of Route 25 at the intersection with I-195 in West Wareham.
 It starts as a two-lane highway in both directions.
 It gets the third lane during the interchange with Route 24.
 The junction includes the unusual transition of shrinking from the six-lane Route 25 to the four-lane interstate due to the third lane of Route 25 joining to and from I-195.
 The road heads roughly northwest, passing through the towns of Rochester and Middleborough (where the road meets US 44) as a four-lane highway before entering Bristol County, crossing the Taunton River at Raynham.
 I-495 becomes a six-lane highway just southeast of the Route 24 interchange (which is actually in neighboring Bridgewater).

 The road continues northwest through Taunton and Norton before entering Mansfield, where there is a short collector–distributor road concurrency with Route 140.
 I-495 makes its southern junction with its parent route, I-95, on the border between Mansfield in Bristol County and Foxborough in Norfolk County.
-The road continues through Plainville (where there is a junction with US 1.
+The road continues through Plainville (where there is a junction with US 1).
 The highway comes within 2 mi of the Rhode Island state line before turning in a more northerly direction through Franklin and Bellingham.

 I-495 passes through Milford, Medway, Hopkinton (where the junction with the Massachusetts Turnpike, or I-90, is located), and Westborough (where the road meets Route 9).
 It then continues through Southborough, Marlborough (where the road meets US 20 and I-290), Hudson, Berlin, Bolton (where the road finally begins to turn northeasterly), and Harvard.
+The Harold E. Brown Jr. Memorial Bridge on I-495 over Massachusetts Route 117 in Bolton was dedicated in October 2012 in honor of Brown Jr, a CIA officer who was killed in the 2009 Camp Chapman attack.